 Finding mobile home insurance in Alabama or Georgia can feel like nobody wants your business.
 You call a big-name insurer and hear "we don't cover mobile homes."
 You try another and get quoted a price that makes no sense.
 If you own an older manufactured home — built before the 1976 HUD standards — the rejection rate climbs even higher.

 We get it.
-At Coffey Agencies, we've spent 16 years helping Alabama and Georgia families find manufactured home insurance from carriers that actually specialize in this type of coverage.
-One call to our Centre, AL or Rome, GA office gets you quotes from multiple companies — no hunting, no runaround.
+At Coffey Agencies, we've spent 16 years helping Alabama and Georgia families find the right manufactured home insurance coverage.
+One call to our Centre, AL or Rome, GA office gets you personalized quotes and expert guidance — no hunting, no runaround.

 What Mobile Home Insurance Actually Covers